-The ID of the mutant line in which the mutation was found and its location in the genome, e.g. "Kronos3039.chr5B.417438412" indicates that the mutation is in line Kronos3039 located on chromosome 5B at position 417,438,412 (in base pairs) of the IWGSC Refseqv1.0 assembly.
+The ID of the mutant line in which the mutation was found and its location in the genome.
+E.g. "Kronos3039.chr5B.417438412" indicates that the mutation is in line Kronos3039 located on chromosome 5B at position 417,438,412 (in base pairs).
 The line name indicates which population the mutation is in, either Kronos (tetraploid) or Cadenza (hexaploid) and is required for ordering seeds.
-In this case, Kronos3039 is the mutant ID that you would need to order seeds (see section c below).
+In this case, Kronos3039 is the mutant ID that you would need to order seeds (see section XX below).